Venezuela’s Machado gave Trump her Nobel prize. In return she received a swag bag but no promise of support

 She was later photographed holding a Trump-branded swag bag as she left the White House – with little clarity on her political future.

 Machado is one of two figures vying for the leadership of a post-Maduro Venezuela.
-Trump has placed Maduro’s ex-Vice President Delcy Rodriguez as acting president, even though she was a longtime regime insider.
+Trump has chosen to work with longtime regime insider Delcy Rodriguez, who is now acting president.

 A photo released by the White House shows Trump beside Machado, holding a large gold-framed plaque that appeared wall-ready, containing the medal and the dedication: “Presented as a personal symbol of gratitude on behalf of the Venezuelan people in recognition of President Trump’s principled and decisive action to secure a free Venezuela.”